 Stock appreciation rights provide for a payment, or payments, in cash or shares of our common stock, to the holder based on the difference between the fair market value of our common stock on the date of exercise and the stated exercise price up to a maximum amount of cash or number of shares.
-The exercise price of SARs must be at least equal to the fair market value of our common stock on the date of our common stock on the date of grant.
+The exercise price of SARs must be at least equal to the fair market value of our common stock on the date of grant.
 SARs rights may vest based on time or achievement of performance conditions.